3 more COVID-19 deaths reported in Cameron County | MyRGV.com

-The new cases include six children ages 9 and under, and 19 people ages 10 to 19.
+The new cases include five children ages 9 and under, and 50 people ages 10 to 19.

 One resident age 80 to 89 was also reported.